TheQueenofEverything/FlufflePuff_JavascriptQuiz_Challenge/README.md

 Features to implement in the future:

-    Improvements can be implemented in CSS for aesthetic purposes
+    Improvements can be implemented in CSS for aesthetic purposes.